 The company is well-known for its R&D product development process engineering and low-cost manufacturing skills.
 The company is the largest exporter of two and three-wheelers in the country.

-In 1959 Bajaj Auto Ltd. obtained from the Government of India the licence to manufacture two-wheelers and three-wheelers.
-Thanks to a partnership with the Italian Piaggio, they obtained the licence to manufacture in India the already famous Piaggio Vespa and started to produce the Bajaj Vespa 150 scooter.
+In 1959 Bajaj Auto Ltd. obtained from the Government of India the license to manufacture two-wheelers and three-wheelers.
+Thanks to a partnership with the Italian Piaggio, they obtained the licensee to manufacture in India the already famous Piaggio Vespa and started to produce the Bajaj Vespa 150 scooter.

 In 1960 Baja became a public limited company and the plant produced the 100.000 vehicles ten years later, in the 1970, while the record of 100.000 units sold in a single financial year was hit in the 1977.